Death of a property owner exemption

 Transfer A is exempt from transfer duty because it gives effect to a distribution in the estate of a deceased person.

-Transfer B is assessed for transfer duty at the standard rate because Carl is not a beneficiary under the deceased’s will and the transfer is not a distribution in the estate of a deceased person for the purposes of the exemption.
-Basically, Barry has transferred his interest in the deceased’s property.
+Since Barry has transferred his interest in the deceased’s property, transfer B is assessed for transfer duty at the standard rate, as Carl is not a beneficiary under the deceased’s will and the transfer isn’t a distribution in the estate of a deceased person for the purposes of the exemption.

 Joint tenancy